On the generalized toroidal completion of period mappings: Algebraicity of weakly special subvarieties

 \section{Algebraicity of weakly special subvarieties}

 In this section we introduce another application of our main theorem.
 It is well-known that weakly special subvarieties associated to the period mapping $\Phi: B\rightarrow \Gamma\backslash D$ are algebraic subvarieties of $B$.
-Its proof uses the definability of period mappings in o-minimal geometry and functional transcendence \cite{BKT20}, \cite{BBT22}.
-We will give a new proof of this result without using o-minimal geometry.
+The original version of this theorem is due to \cite{CDK95} and in this form it was proven in \cite{BKT20}, \cite{BBT22} using o-minimal geometry and the definability of period mappings, though it follows formally from \cite{CDK95}.
+We will give yet another proof of this theorem using log-manifolds.

 Regarding the necessary backgrounds, we refer readers to \cite{KO21} or \cite{Kl22} for a comprehensive overview.